jason-white/portfolio/content/case-studies/recruiting-solutions.md

 ### Headless CMS

 The headless CMS we selected, while the most cost-effective option (free), proved to be less user-friendly than anticipated.
 It was challenging to install and maintain using their out of date doc site.
-It required us to write extensive documentation for the recruting team.
-The editing process felt more like managing a database than using a typical CMS, making it harder for the team to navigate and update content efficiently.
+It required us to write extensive documentation for the recruiting team.
+The editing process felt more like managing a database than using a typical CMS.

 ### Testimonials section